 Taxus brevifolia (Pacific yew or Western yew) is distributed in the northwestern U.S., including California, Oregon, Washington, Idaho, Montana, and Alaska, and southwestern Canada.
 It is an evergreen shrub or small tree reaching 15 to 25 meters in height, and is found between sea level and 2,200 meters elevation.
 Taxus brevifolia can grow in "open to dense forests, along streams, moist flats, slopes, deep ravines, and coves" (Flora of North America, 1993).
-In most of its range, T. brevifolia "grows as a tree beneath a closed forest canopy in late-successional forests dominated by large conifers such as Pseudotsuga menziesii and Tsuga heterophylla, but in drier open forests a shrub habit...forming broad mats" (Earle, 2020).
+In most of its range, T. brevifolia "grows as a tree beneath a closed forest canopy in late-successional forests dominated by large conifers such as Pseudotsuga menziesii and Tsuga heterophylla, but in drier open forests such as in the Siskiyous and the eastern Cascade Range it adopts a shrub habit...forming broad mats" (Earle, 2020).
 Due to its durable yet easily-worked wood, T. brevifolia is often used locally for novelty items and has been selectively harvested extensively in some areas (Flora of North America, 1993).
 On the IUCN Red List of Threatened Species, T. brevifolia is assessed as Near Threatened due to a nearly 30% decline in the last century (Thomas, 2013).
 This decline is attributed to fire and logging, as well as past exploitation for its cancer-treating compounds that are now produced using alternate means.
 An updated assessment should be carried out in the near future, to confirm the species' status.